← Back to blog

 • The ability to work despite ongoing harm

-A TVI response recognizes that they are not a liability — they already have a solid foundation of strengths to build a solution on.
+A TVI response recognises that they are not a liability — they already have a solid foundation of strengths to build a solution on.

 Once Trust Exists — Then You Proceed to Risk Assessment